MobileChromeApps/mobile-chrome-apps/docs/CordovaConsiderations.md

 ## Special considerations when developing with Cordova

+If you're new to Chrome Apps, the biggest gotcha is that some [web features are disabled](http://developer.chrome.com/apps/app_deprecated).
+However, several of these do currently work within Cordova.

 A Chrome App may not work out of the box on mobile.
 Some common problems with porting to mobile:

 * Layout issues with small screens, especially while in a portrait orientation.